 Chapter 4: How to Use a VPN Service to Protect Your Data

-VPN Services are not only for online businesses but also for internet security in general, and especially when you’re traveling.
+VPN Services are not only for online businesses but also for internet security in general, both when you’re traveling and in your home country.
 You never know when somebody lurking in the shadows of that internet cafe or coffee shop (or hotel, or hostel, or airport) are hacking into your emails, passwords, finances, and life.

 Here are a few reasons to have a VPN service:

-- You can surf securely on unsecured networks (in hotels, coffee shops, etc)
+- You can surf securely on all WiFi networks (in hotels, coffee shops, etc) – and don’t presume that a password makes a public WiFi connection secure!
+It doesn’t.

 - You can access sites that are blocked in certain countries (such as Facebook in China)